interTwin-eu/DT-Virgo-dags/Final_Release/README.md

  >itwinai exec-pipeline +pipe_key="pipeline name" +pipe_steps=[List containing the steps to execute]

 if the pipe_step argument is not given the whole pipeline will be executed.
 For example consider the preprocessing pipeline of the config.yaml file.
-Suppose you want to scan a dataset for correlated channels and the producing a spectrogram dataset, the syntax will be:
+Suppose you want to preprocess  a dataset, search for correlated channels and then producing a spectrogram dataset, the syntax will be:

+>itwinai exec-pipeline +pipe_key=preproc_pipeline

+where preproc_pipeline is the pipeline's name.
+Itwinai will execute,see the config,yaml file:

+- The preprocessing step named Data-processor
+- A scan with Annalisa, the step named Annalisa-scan
+- The spectrogram production step named QT-dataset

+Instead if you have a preprocessed dataset you don't need to rewrite the config.yaml file just type

->itwinai exec-pipeline +pipe_key=preproc_pipeline +pipe_steps=[Annalisa-scan,QT-dataset]
+> itwinai exec-pipeline +pipe_key=preproc_pipeline +pipe_steps=[Annalisa-scan,QT-dataset]

-Instead to train the model:
+where we have provided a list of step for execution.

+For the training of the model the syntax is simplified

 >itwinai exec-pipeline

-and here we have the pipeline definition for the training section
+because the pipeline named training_pipeline is considered the default.

      training_pipeline: